hrt/LichessIndicator/README.md

-A [tampermonkey](https://www.tampermonkey.net/) script that will show the live game score in your perspective (window title) and play a sound whenever a large change in momentum occurs in the game.
-E.g. a blunder by either you or your opponent.
+A [tampermonkey](https://www.tampermonkey.net/) script that hints which piece to move (rather than the actual move) in real time.
+Good for spotting blunders and improving your chess.